|

 Some Thoughts on Competitions

-I wish we could find a new word to replace "Competitions" as this word conjures up thoughts of the need to win.
+I wish we could find a new word to replace "Competitions" in our Domestic Competition title as this word conjures up thoughts of the need to win.
 In reality only those who fly FAI can win, or be 2nd or 3rd or 4th as we in the lower classes should always recognise that there is someone who can fly better than we can, they are just in a higher class.
 In the lower classes we are really competing against ourselves to improve our flying, and this is what we should get across to new members.
 Flying at a domestic gathering of F3A flyers is no more than a way of assessing our improvement over the last time we flew in a organised way in front of experienced judges.
 Only you will know how well you have flown.
 No one else but you will remember what you did last time out.

 At one end of the scale I can remember a 19 year old modeller designing a model with blue foam wings covered in brown paper and Profilm, fixed undercarriage, balsa fuselage, fitting a twenty year old engine and winning the Intermediate class at the Nats.
 The airframe cost less than £40.